nereagarcia12/Chronos/README.md

 [My Profile Page](https://mychronos.herokuapp.com/editUser) - You must be registered before access.

 # Architecture diagram
-The application are composed by five microservice.
+The application are composed by five microservice.We have an edge service, its an API Gateway, it is the only public accessible microservice.
+This microservice also has the authentication made by JWT, it is in charge of managing it just to avoid replicating it in the rest of the microservices.

+The ad, transaction and user microservices are accessible internally through the edge service, so they do not "know" about authentication, they are in a demilitarized zone.
+This services are registered on eureka.

 ![Test Coverage](https://github.com/nereagarcia12/Chronos/blob/master/doc/diagram.png)